57-cell

-In mathematics, the 57-cell (pentacontakaiheptachoron) is a self-dual abstract regular 4-polytope (four-dimensional polytope).
+In mathematics, the 57-cell (pentacontaheptachoron) is a self-dual abstract regular 4-polytope (four-dimensional polytope).
 Its 57 cells are hemi-dodecahedra.
 It also has 57 vertices, 171 edges and 171 two-dimensional faces.

 The symmetry order is 3420, from the product of the number of cells (57) and the symmetry of each cell (60).
-The symmetry abstract structure is the projective special linear group, L2(19).
+The symmetry abstract structure is the projective special linear group of the 2-dimensional vector space over the finite field of 19 elements, L2(19).

-It has Schläfli symbol {5,3,5} with 5 hemi-dodecahedral cells around each edge.
+It has Schläfli type {5,3,5} with 5 hemi-dodecahedral cells around each edge.
 It was discovered by Coxeter (1982).

 Perkel graph

 The vertices and edges form the Perkel graph, the unique distance-regular graph with intersection array {6,5,2;1,1,3}, discovered by Perkel (1979).